Fri

 Ahilan Ratnamohan is a performance-maker based in Antwerp.
 He is inspired above all by sport and language-learning processes.
 His work straddles many different themes, aesthetics and contexts, from theatre to performance and choreography, international to hyper-local.

-Self defence.
+Self defense.
 No offence.

 The immediate presence of violence has an indirect and direct effect on our bodies, our behavior and our perception of the world.
 In order to protect ourselves from violence, we attend self-defense courses and learn to fight for ourselves.
 Do I have to become dangerous to be safe?
 In the performance, we explore facets of self-defense – everyday protection rituals, fighting techniques, political and moral questions of defense.